-2017 (US\$ '000) 2016 (US\$ '000)

-200,800 206,900

-43,500 39,600
+Expense type 2018 (US\$000) 2017 (US\$000)

+Claims incurred, net of reinsurance 232,300 200,800

+Net operating expenses 45,700 43,500

-244,300 246,500
+Total 278,000 244,300

-h.
-Any other material information

-Management of the club
+Any other material information Management of the club

-The day to day management of the Standard Club group is outsourced to Charles Taylor and Co (Bermuda), a member of the Charles Taylor Plc group (collectively, with affiliated companies referred to as "the manager").
+The day-to-day management of the Standard Club group is outsourced to Charles Taylor and Co (Bermuda), a member of the Charles Taylor plc group (collectively, with affiliated companies referred to as the manager).
 The outsourced management of the club by Charles Taylor and Co (Bermuda) and its predecessor companies has existed since the establishment of the Standard Club in 1884.
 As a consequence, the Standard Club group has no direct employees, with all of the group's activities being undertaken by the manager's staff.
-Further information is provided in section g.
-Outsourcing in chapter ii.
-Governance Structure.
+Further information is provided in the section 'Outsourcing' in chapter ii.
+Governance structure.